Graded Brauer groups of a groupoid with involution

 \end{pro}

-\begin{proof} Let $P:\cG\To \wPU(\hat{\cH})$ be the generalized Real homomorphism defined above (cf~\eqref{eq:def-of-P}).
-Then the family of fibrewise maps is clearly an isomorphism of Rg D-D bundles over $\cG$.
-Therefore, $P:\cG\To \wPU(\hat{\cH})$ is a generalized classifying morphism for $(\cA,\al)$.
+\begin{proof} Let $P:\cG\To \wPU(\hat{\cH})$ be the generalised Real homomorphism defined by~\eqref{eq:def-of-P}.
+Then the family of fibre-wise maps is an isomorphism of Rg D-D bundles over $\cG$.
+Therefore, $P:\cG\To \wPU(\hat{\cH})$ is a generalised classifying morphism for $(\cA,\al)$.
 The uniqueness of $P$ is guaranteed by Corollary~\ref{cor:uniqueness-of-P}.